sanity-io/cross-dataset-duplicator/README.md

 ## Important Notes

 This plugin is designed as a convenience for Authors to make small, infrequent content migrations between Datasets.
-Over time, your Datasets could get out of sync and it is therefore recommended to have regularly planned, whole-Dataset migrations using Sanity’s Export/Import tools.

 - Proceed with caution as this plugin **can instantly write changes** to Datasets.
 - This plugin has gone through basic testing but may not account for all edge cases.